The Numbers Don’t Lie: Digital Music Sales Soar!!

 Company Accused of Biting Off Edible Cards

-A California company that makes edible greeting cards for pets says a Wisconsin business is infringing its patent.
+A California business that makes edible greeting cards for pets is suing a Wisconsin company that they claim has been infringing on their patent.

-Crunchkins' complaint, filed in the US District Court for the Eastern District of Michigan, alleges that Milwaukee-based Chewed for Thoughts LLC is selling edible greeting cards that infringe the 101 patent.
-The lawsuit seeks injunctive relief and damages for Chewed for Thoughts' allegedly willful infringement.
+Filed in the U.S. District Court for the Eastern District of Michigan, Crunchkins’ lawsuit alleges that Chewed for Thoughts LLC, based in Milwaukee, Wisconsin, is selling edible cards that infringe on their patent.
+The suit seeks an injunction in addition to damages for the competitor’s allegedly willful patent infringement.

 LegalMinds.org, October 28, 2008 (Deborah Nathan, Esq.)